lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Now that we've had an introduction to CFA/SEM -- and the second-order and bifactor models in particular -- let's look again the $\omega$ grouping of reliability estimates.

 In prior lessons we used the *psych* package's *omegaSem()* function with raw data.
-The package estimated a family of model based estimates that examine the correlations or covariances of the items and decomposed the test variance into that which is
+The package estimated a family of model-based estimates that examine the correlations or covariances of the items and decomposed the test variance into that which is

 * common to all items (**g**, a general factor),
 * specific to some items (**f**, orthogonal group factors), and